krokedil/paysoncheckout-for-woocommerce/README.txt

 == CHANGELOG ==

+= 2017.08.25   	- version 1.1.8 =
+* Tweak			- Adds loading spinner when waiting for the Payson iframe to render.
+* Tweak			- Restrict product names sent to Payson to be max 199 characters.
+* Tweak			- Added check to make sure that WC Gateway is loaded.
+* Tweak			- Removed apply_filters woocommerce_cart_item_name when sending cart items to Payson.
+This filter can be used by themes to add html.
+* Fix			- Adds fix that moves "Select another payment method" button to above order review section when checkout is updated via ajax.

 = 2017.07.07    - version 1.1.7 =
 * Fix			- Adds customer email to local order in payson_address_changed_callback() callback.
 Fixes bug where customer confirmation email not being sent.